edwinonine/Deforestation-Analysis-across-the-globe/README.md

 ## Question 5
-from the analaysis, insight obtained depicts that brazil from latin america and carribbean has the higest forest_area_sqmi with a figure 5467050 sqmi, followed by canada from the region of North America with a figure 3482730sqmi, china  from East Asia and pacific came third with a figure of 2098635sqmi, congo democratic republic from sub saharan Africa has a figure of 1603630sqmi, india from south Asia has a figure of 708604sqmi, Iran, Islamic Rep. from the Middle East & North Africa with a figure 106919.805sqmi,
+From the analaysis, insight obtained depicts that brazil from latin america and carribbean has the higest forest_area_sqmi with a figure 5467050 sqmi, followed by canada from the region of North America with a figure 3482730sqmi, china  from East Asia and pacific came third with a figure of 2098635sqmi, congo democratic republic from sub saharan Africa has a figure of 1603630sqmi, india from south Asia has a figure of 708604sqmi, Iran, Islamic Rep. from the Middle East & North Africa with a figure 106919.805sqmi,